-*This is the priority application deadline for fall admission and merit-based scholarship consideration.
+*This is the priority application deadline for transfer admission and merit-based scholarship consideration.

 Note: After the first day of a semester, approvals for that semester's application and admission will be handled by exception only.
 Please contact Admission Services at 480-965-7788.

-Pay using a credit card (eCheck or MasterCard) when you submit your application or mail a check or money order to ASU.
-If you are applying to an online program, you will need to pay with a credit card when you submit your application.
+You can pay using a credit card (eCheck or MasterCard) when you submit your transfer application or mail a check or money order to ASU.
+If you are applying to an online degree program, you will need to pay with a credit card when you submit your transfer application.

-Request to have your official transcript(s) and test scores mailed to ASU.
+3. Request to have your official transcripts and test scores mailed to ASU

-In order for your file to be processed you must request official transcripts be sent directly to ASU from all institutions you have attended.
-This includes high school transcripts regardless of your age or number of college credit hours.
-ASU accepts transcripts in a sealed envelope from high schools hand-delivered by applicants themselves to undergraduate admissions but does not accept hand-delivered college transcripts or those transmitted by fax.
-High school transcripts must show grade point average (GPA) and date of graduation.
-Upon graduation or completion of your final semester at your current institution, request that a final transcript be sent directly to ASU to determine final admission status.
+For your transfer application to be processed, you must request official transcripts to be sent directly to ASU from all schools you have attended.
+This includes high school transcripts, regardless of your age or number of college credit hours.
+ASU accepts high school transcripts hand-delivered in sealed envelopes by the applicant.
+However, ASU does not accept hand-delivered college transcripts or those sent by fax.
+High school transcripts must include GPA and date of graduation.
+Upon graduation or completion of your final semester at your current school, request that a final transcript be sent directly to ASU to determine final admission status.
 Receipt of your final transcript impacts financial aid disbursement and eligibility to register for future classes.

-Have your ACT/SAT scores sent directly to ASU.
-If you have taken AP, IB, and/or CLEP exams, request that your scores be sent directly to ASU.
-If you are an international applicant, please have your TOEFL or IELTS scores sent to ASU directly from the testing agency.
+Have your ACT and SAT scores sent directly to ASU.
+If you have taken AP, IB or CLEP exams, request that your scores be sent directly to ASU.
+If you are an international transfer student, please have your TOEFL or IELTS scores sent to ASU directly from the testing agency.
 ASU requires an English translation of all foreign-language transcripts.

 Arizona State University